 Most of the schema applies to all flavors of burrito.
 Flags and enums in the type section toggle various sets of functionality in a generic way.
-The two location the shape of which varies according to the flavor is
+Flavor-specific content is located in

 All Scripture Burrito metadata is in the null namespace, to simplify the processing model (given that not every Burrito user will be an XML power user.)

 This is partly a stylistic choice, but it also reflects the need to handle a wide range of UTF-8 characters in many fields.
 (It is considered bad practice to put localized strings into attributes.)
 Attributes are mainly used as qualifiers for the “main” content.